felixgravila/zsh-abbr-path/README.md

 ```
 source $HOME/.abbr_pwd
 ```
-You can use my own version if agnoster suits you, but if not you can edit your theme of choice in $HOME/.oh-my-zsh/themes by finding the prompt_dir() method and replacing the default to contain $(felix_pwd_abbr) as you wish.
+You can use my own theme copy if agnoster suits you, but if not you can edit your theme of choice in $HOME/.oh-my-zsh/themes by finding the prompt_dir() method and modifying the contents to contain $(felix_pwd_abbr) as you wish.
 For agnoster it was as easy as replacing '%~' with $(felix_pwd_abbr).

 ## Screenshot